secastel/phaser/README.md

 * **id** - VariantID:VariantAllele

 ##*out_prefix*.allele_config.txt

+This file contains the allele configuration for each variant where a phase could be established using the input reads.
+This file can be used to identify all cases of compound heterozygousity.
 Note: each variant pair will be listed twice, with A and B switched.

 * **variantA** - Unique variant ID for first variant.
 Format = chr_pos_ref_alt.
 * **rsIDA** - RS ID for variant A.
 * **variantB** - Unique variant ID for second variant.
 Format = chr_pos_ref_alt.
 * **rsIDB** - RS ID for variant B.
-* **configuration** - Haplotype configuration for the two variants listed, one of two possibilities: "trans" = Ref,Alt|Alt,Ref (compound heterozygote), "cis" = Ref,Ref|Alt,Alt.
+* **configuration** - Haplotype configuration for the two variants listed, one of two possibilities: "trans" = ref,alt|alt,ref (compound heterozygote), "cis" = ref,ref|alt,alt.
-* **inferred** - Number of inferred connections between these two variants, 1 inferred connection = 1 read spanning alternative alleles of two variants.